rcswiggy98/sourceOrientedApproach/README.md

 ```
 # sourceOrientedApproach example

-Estimating the effect of high coal emissions exposure on IHD hospitalizations in the MEDICARE population.
+Estimate the effect of high coal emissions exposure on ischemic heart disease (IHD) hospitalizations in the MEDICARE population.

 ## Create a data set for analysis